Lukeli0425/Galaxy-Deconvolution/README.md

-# Unrolled PSF deconvolution of Galaxy Images for Weak Gravitational Lensing
+# Algorithm Unrolling for PSF Deconvolution of Galaxy Surveys

 To clone this project, run:
 ```zsh